-MEETING OF THE PUBL IC TRUST BOARD - 5th N ovember 2020 Well Led Improvement u pdate AGENDA ITEM: 25 Report Author and Job Title: Action Required Dave Dingwall Programme Lead Approve □ Discuss □ Responsible Director: Inform ⊠ Ass Jenna Davies Director of Governance ure □ Executive Summary The overall aim of the vimprove the Trusts leastructures using the CQC This workstream is now be which has enabled for the (PIDs) to be refined and the Progress has been impact CQC unannounced inspect The Accountability & Supple available to assess / reworking with the workstreamill be presented for find Programme Board.
-The Integrated Governant however the PID will be Improvement Programme adership, govern Well Led Key Lited to the improver eing supported by ne existing Projected by operationation.
-Boort PID / Projecte port.
-The program lead to develoal sign off ahead presented for final nance and assurance nes of Enquiry (KLOE). ment in April 2020. a programme manager, ct Initiation Documents een further defined. al pressures including a documentation has not mme manager has been up the PID, and the PID and of the Improvement to low level of maturity, al sign off ahead of the Recommendation Members of the Trust Boa risks to the delivery of the ote the report and the Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Well led workstream is fu and improvements of risl The delivery of actions co a stronger control environr k management syntained within the ystems and processes. workstream will create Resource implications There is a risk outlined in the programme, however a would be requested via buprocesses. any additional reso ource requirements
+MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Well Led Improvement u pdate AGENDA ITEM: 25 Report Author and Job Title: Action Required Dave Dingwall Programme Lead Approve Responsible Director: Inform ⊠ Ass Jenna Davies Director of Governance ure □ Executive Summary The overall aim of the v improve the Trusts le structures using the CQC This workstream was adde adership, goverr Well Led Key Li ed to the improver nance and assurance nes of Enquiry (KLOE). nent in April 2020.
+The workstream is now be which has enabled for the (PIDs) to be refined and the ne existing Proje ct Initiation Documents Progress has been impac CQC unannounced inspec al pressures including a The Accountability & Sup be available to assess / re working with the workstre will be presented for fir Programme Board. eport.
+The program am lead to develo nme manager has been op the PID, and the PID The Integrated Governan however the PID will be Improvement Programme presented for fina al sign off ahead of the Recommendation Members of the Trust Boa risks to the delivery of the ote the report and the Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications There is a risk outlined in t the programme, however a would be requested via bu processes. any additional reso ource requirements are at home

-Legal and Equality and Diversity implications governance processes and ope older confidence that their e and High-Quality care.
-Robust n, transparent leadership should e about their capability to maintain Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Value colleagues ⊠ Resources ⊠
+Legal and Equality and Diversity implications Boards have a duty to demonstrate measurable outcomes that build patient, public and stakeholder confidence that their organisations are providing Safe and High-Quality care.
+Robust governance processes and open, transparent leadership should give staff at all levels confidence about their capability to maintain and continuously improve services.
+Strategic Objectives Safe, high quality care  Care at home ⊠ Partners  Value colleagues ⊠ Resources ⊠